Victoire/victoire/Bundle/CoreBundle/Resources/doc/SETUP.md

-#How to install Victoire DCMS ?
+#How to install Victoire DCMS?

-You actually have two ways to install it :
+You actually have two ways to install it:

 ## 1. From scratch using Victoire Demo